bestia-dev/docker_rust_minimal/README.md

 ```bash
 $ rust-musl-builder cargo build --release
 ```
 That's it.
 The docker container was spinned, the volume was linked, the project was built.
-We can find the result in `target/x86_64-unknown-linux-musl/release/hello`.
+We can find the result in `target/x86_64-unknown-linux-musl/release/hello` on the host OS Debian.

 ## Make it small